pxr687/skimage-tutorials-temp/README.md

 - Add opening/closing to morphology page

+- Show 3D edge detection kernels, it is visually obvious how they detect gradients which correspond to edges.

 - Maybe show the between classes variances for the Otsu method (show that it converges on same threshold?)...

 - Notes for potential additions to Gaussian filtering section: Use gaussian from here: https://sbme-tutorials.github.io/2018/cv/notes/4_week4.html [Highlight that skimage filter is built from NumPy and SciPy - wrapper for `scipy.ndimage.gaussian_filter`?]